anjaleeDS/whattheTech23/README.md

 i don't want to do a new commit, can use git commit -m amend "Message"

-here's the updated instructions [this link] (anjaleeDS/whattheTech23/docs/update_instructions)
+here's the updated instructions [this link](anjaleeDS/whattheTech23/docs/update_instructions)